browserext/browserext.github.io/charter/index.md

 towards a common approach,
 based on the model and APIs
 initially developped by Google for Chrome.
-This Community Group aims at ensuring actual interoperability rather than mere similarity.
+This Community Group aims to ensure actual interoperability rather than mere similarity.

 As the specifications developed in the Community Group mature